Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Asynchrony-resilient Byzantine total-order broadcast

-\end{numbertabbing} } {Atomic broadcast - Malkhi, Momose, and Ren~\cite{DBLP:journals/iacr/MalkhiMR22} (protocol for $p_i$ in view $v$).
-Process $p_i$ runs the following algorithm if it is awake at round~$r$.
-View $0$ lasts~$1$ round, Round~$r=0$.
-At such round, multi-cast [\textsc{propose}, $\Lambda$, $\op{VRF}_{p_i}(1)$]$_{p_i}$ to propose $\Lambda:=[b_0]$.
-All later views $v\ge 1$ take two rounds ($r=2v-1, 2v$) and work as follows:} \end{algo}

-In their work, Malkhi, Momose, and Ren~\cite{DBLP:journals/iacr/MalkhiMR22} implement their total-order broadcast protocol (Algorithm~\ref{alg:ab-mmr}) via two instances of weak graded agreement.
+Malkhi, Momose, and Ren~\cite{DBLP:journals/iacr/MalkhiMR22} implement their total-order broadcast protocol (Algorithm~\ref{alg:ab-mmr}) via two instances of graded agreement.
 Algorithm~\ref{alg:ab-mmr} is executed in views spanning two rounds each, corresponding to two instances of graded agreement (Figure~\ref{fig:graded-agreement-mmr}).
 The exception is view~$0$, which requires only a single round.
-Specifically, at round~$1$ of view~$0$, every awake process~$p_i$ multi-casts [\textsc{propose}, $\Lambda$, $\op{VRF}_{p_i}(1)$]${p_i}$, proposing~$\Lambda:=[b_0]$.
+Specifically, at round~$1$ of view~$0$, every awake process~$p_i$ multi-casts a [\textsc{propose}, $\Lambda$, $\op{VRF}_{p_i}(1)$]$_{p_i}$ message, proposing~$\Lambda:=[b_0]$.

 Subsequently, at round~$1$ of any other view~$v \ge 1$, each awake and well-behaved process calculates the outputs of $GA_{v-1,2}$, deciding for any log~$\Lambda$ that is output with a grade~$1$.
 In addition, it sets $\mathcal{L}_{v-1}$ as the longest log $\Lambda'$ for which $GA_{v-1,2}$ generates output at any grade.
 It then initiates a graded agreement instance~$GA_{v,1}$, inputting a log contained in the \textsc{propose} message with the largest valid $\op{VRF}(v)$, ensuring it doesn't conflict with $\mathcal{L}_{v-1}$.